 Bengals vs. Browns Picks: Our 4 Best NFL Bets For Thursday Night Football

 Bobby Ellis/Getty Images.
-Pictured: Baker Mayfield, Jarvis Landry
+Pictured: Cleveland Browns stars Baker Mayfield and Jarvis Landry.

 With both teams coming off season-opening losses, the Browns host the Bengals in an AFC North showdown on Thursday Night Football.
 So which squad has the edge?